GPojoga/Sharing_Logistics_Simulation/Research/simulation_functions.md

 ### Sharing logistics

-The idea behind these constraits is to simulated a situation where all logistics space is shared with the interests of all client.
+The idea behind these constraints is to simulated a situation where all logistics space is shared with the interests of all client.

 * Trucks must always return to their point of origin.